 Covering over 52,609 square metres of land, the elaborate grounds at Windsor Castle combine the features of a fortification, a palace and a small town.
 Look out for castle defences like battlements, towers, arrow loops and murder holes as you take a tour of the castle walls, and don’t forget to witness the ‘Changing of the Guards’, which usually takes place at 11:00 on Tuesdays, Thursdays and Saturdays.

-Another must-visit is St George's Chapel, where you can find the graves of 10 kings, including Henry VIII and Charles I. The chapel is one of the finest examples of Gothic architecture in England and has been the location of many royal weddings, including the marriage of Prince Harry and Ms Meghan Markle.
+Another must-visit is St George's Chapel, where you can find the graves of 10 kings, including Henry VIII, Charles I, and Elizabeth II.
+The chapel is one of the finest examples of Gothic architecture in England and has been the location of many royal weddings, including the marriage of Prince Harry and Ms Meghan Markle.

 You should now have all the knowledge you need to prepare you for your trip to Buckingham Palace and Windsor Castle!
-Explore our flexible range of ticket types to find the best one for your journey, or find out more about trains to London.
+Explore our flexible range of ticket types to find the best one for your journey, or find out more about trains to London and trains to Windsor.